Targeted therapy for breast cancer

-Listen to a podcast on New Cancer Treatments – Immunotherapy and Targeted Therapy
+Listen to our podcast on New Cancer Treatments – Immunotherapy and Targeted Therapy

-Herceptin works by attaching itself to HER2 positive breast cancer cells, destroying the cells or reducing their ability to divide and grow.
+Trastuzumab is usually referred to by the brand name Herceptin.
+This targeted therapy works by attaching itself to HER2 positive breast cancer cells, destroying the cells or reducing their ability to divide and grow.
 Herceptin also encourages the body’s own immune cells to help destroy the cancer cells.

-Some people receive Herceptin as an injection, but most are given it via an infusion into a vein.
+Herceptin is used together with chemotherapy.
+It has been shown to increase the effect of chemotherapy drugs on early breast cancer.
+Some people receive Herceptin as an injection, but others are given it via a drip into a vein (infusion).
 You will usually have a dose every three weeks, although some people may have weekly doses.

-The first infusion may take up to 90 minutes.
+The first infusion will take up to 90 minutes.
 This is called the loading dose.
 The following infusions take 30–60 minutes each, and they will continue for up to 12 months.
 The first four doses are given while you are having chemotherapy treatment.

-In some people, Herceptin can affect the way the heart works.
-This is more common in older people and people with pre-existing heart problems.
-You will have tests to check your heart function before starting Herceptin, and at regular intervals during treatment.
+Although side effects from the Herceptin itself are uncommon, they can include fever, diarrhoea, headache and a rash.
+In some people, Herceptin can affect how the heart works, so you will have tests to check your heart function before and during treatment.
 Ask your doctor for more information about these tests.